mohit-nagaraj/linkedin-automation/README.md

 - Respect LinkedIn’s terms and local laws.
 - UI selectors on LinkedIn change often; locators may need tweaks.
+- Use responsibly and consider rate limiting for large-scale operations.

 See more in `docs/`.